Arturo1s/school-management-system/README.md

 ## Our Team
 - Marius Loérat
-- Eve Pineau
+- Eve Pineau : evepineau
-- Arthur Puissilieux
+- Arthur Puissilieux : Arturo1s

 **We chose to create a web application for managing school operations efficiently.
 It's the continuation of our Software Engineering.**